chxiag/ASATVN/README.md

-PyTorch implementation of ASATVN described in the paper entitled "Adversarial Self-Attentive Time-Variant Neural Networks for Multi-Step Time Series Forecasting" by Changxia Gao, Ning Zhang, Youru Li and Huaiyu Wan.
+PyTorch implementation of ASATVN described in the paper entitled "Adversarial Self-Attentive Time-Variant Neural Networks for Multi-Step Time Series Forecasting" by Changxia Gao, Ning Zhang, Youru Li, Yan Lin and Huaiyu Wan.

 The key benifits of ASATVN are: